Frances Rafferty: Career

-During World War II she was a volunteer pin-up girl for YANK magazine, a publication for the soldiers of the United States military.
+During World War II, she was a volunteer pin-up girl for YANK magazine, a publication for the soldiers of the United States military.

 In 1949, Rafferty was a performer on the anthology series Oboler Comedy Theater on ABC television.

-From 1954 to 1959, she appeared as Ruth Ruskin Henshaw in all 156 episodes of the Desilu Studios CBS sitcom December Bride.
-When Harry Morgan and Cara Williams joined in another CBS sitcom, Pete and Gladys in 1960, Rafferty was subsequently cast in seven episodes in the role of "Nancy".
+From 1954 to 1959, she appeared as Ruth Ruskin Henshaw in all 156 episodes of the Desilu Studios sitcom December Bride on CBS.
+When fellow cast member Harry Morgan and actress Cara Williams starred in the 1960-62 December Bride spin off sitcom, Pete and Gladys, Rafferty was subsequently cast in seven episodes in the role of "Nancy".

 Rafferty appeared in a number of different television programs throughout the 1950s and 1960s.
 Among them were two guest appearances on Perry Mason.
-She portrayed Heather Marlow in “Never Look Back”, the Season 4, Episode 18, installment of My Three Sons in 1964.
+She portrayed Heather Marlow in "Never Look Back", the Season 4, Episode 18, installment of My Three Sons in 1964.

-After her retirement from acting in 1965, she made a final appearance in a 1977 episode of Karl Malden's ABC crime drama, The Streets of San Francisco.
+After her retirement from acting in 1965, she made a final appearance in a 1977 episode of the crime drama The Streets of San Francisco.

 Personal life

 She was married to her first husband from 1944 until their divorce in 1947.
-(Rafferty's biography on the Des Moines Register's DataCentral site gives Rafferty's first husband's name as "Maj.
+(Rafferty's biography on The Des Moines Register's DataCentral site gives Rafferty's first husband's name as "Maj.
 John Horton".
-An Associated Press news story dated February 18, 1947, reported, "Movie Actress Frances Rafferty obtained a divorce today from John E. Horton, former army major.")
+An Associated Press news story dated February 18, 1947, reported "Movie Actress Frances Rafferty obtained a divorce today from John E. Horton, former army major.")

-In 1948, she married Thomas R. Baker, and together they had two children.
-Following her retirement from acting, Rafferty and her husband operated a ranch where they bred and raised quarter horses.

 Death

-Frances Rafferty died in 2004 in Paso Robles, California.
+Rafferty died in 2004 in Paso Robles, California.